sipbs-compbiol/template_bioinformatics_project/.github/ISSUE_TEMPLATE.md

-## Checklist
+## Pre-issue checklist

-Please check that you have taken the steps below:
+_Please check that you have taken the steps below:_

 - [ ] Search the Issues pages for related discussions and suggestions